Community

 Best Features

-• Great mobile app - for iPhone and Android
+• Great mobile app - for iPhone and Android.

-• Ability to send direct messages to members
+• Ability to send direct messages to members.

-• Poll feature for voting
+• Poll feature for voting.

-• Discover groups that you might be interested in
+• Discover groups that you might be interested in.

 Plans and Pricing

-1. Basic Plan – Free, 1 group and 100 members
+1. Basic Plan – Free, 1 group, 1 admin and 200 members.

-2. Pro Plan – $29/mo, 3 groups and 500 members, 3 moderators, brand customization and Zapier integration
+2. Pro Plan – $60/mo, 3 groups, 1 admin and 1000 members, 3 moderators, brand customization and and video rooms.

-Video Integration
+Video Capabilities

 Guild supports video but it’s pretty limited.
 All videos must be created elsewhere and then uploaded to your post.